 - 4 There Are Different Types of Electron Orbitals in Covalent Bonds

-Frontier Orbital Theory of Quantum Mechanics Thinks in Terms of Wave Functions
+Frontier Orbital Theory of Quantum Mechanics with Wave Functions

-Quantum mechanics is the study of small matter, like electrons, to understand it.
-In quantum mechanics, there is something called frontier orbital theory.
+Quantum mechanics is the study of small matter, such as electrons, to understand it.
+In quantum mechanics, there is something called a frontier orbital theory.
 In simple terms, the following is the frontier startup theory.